ShriKadam/shrikadam/README.md

 - 👀 I’m interested in Machine Learning for  Robotics
 - 🌱 I’m currently learning ROS
 - 💞️ I’m looking to collaborate on Open Source Robotics Projects
-- 📫 How to reach me @shrikadam on LinkedIn
+- 📫 Reach out to me @shrikadam on LinkedIn

 <!---
 shrikadam/shrikadam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.